Nuffle-Labs/near-da-op/README.md

 As Optimism evolves, the OP Stack will adapt, encompassing components ranging from blockchain infrastructure to governance systems.
 This software suite aims to simplify L2 blockchain creation while supporting the growth and development of the Optimism ecosystem.

-## What is Celestia?
+## What is NEAR?

-Celestia is a modular consensus and data network, built to enable anyone to easily deploy their own blockchain with minimal overhead.

-Celestia is a minimal blockchain that only orders and publishes transactions and does not execute them.
-By decoupling the consensus and application execution layers, Celestia modularizes the blockchain technology stack and unlocks new possibilities for decentralized application builders.
-Lean more at [Celestia.org](https://celestia.org).

-## Maintenance

-The maintenance guide for this repository can be found in the Wiki tab of the repository or [here](https://github.com/celestiaorg/optimism/wiki).
+NEAR is a decentralized application platform designed to improve scalability and user experience in blockchain technology.

+Utilizing a proof-of-stake consensus mechanism, it focuses on energy efficiency and high transaction throughput.
+NEAR’s standout feature is sharding, which breaks the network into smaller segments for parallel processing, greatly enhancing speed and capacity.

+This approach makes NEAR particularly appealing for developers building decentralized applications and for users seeking fast, low-cost transactions, and also for data availability for Ethereum rollups.

 ## Documentation

-If you want to build on top of Celestia, take a look at the documentation at [docs.celestia.org](https://docs.celestia.org).

 If you want to learn more about the OP Stack, check out the documentation at [stack.optimism.io](https://stack.optimism.io/).

+If you want to learn more about the NEAR Data Availability and also NEAR, check out the documentation at [near.org](https://near.org/)

 ## Community

 ### Optimism

-General discussion happens most frequently on the [Optimism discord](https://discord.gg/optimism).
+General discussion happens most frequently on the [Optimism Discord](https://discord.gg/optimism).
 Governance discussion can also be found on the [Optimism Governance Forum](https://gov.optimism.io/).

-### Celestia
+### NEAR

-General discussion happens most frequently on the [Celestia discord](https://discord.com/invite/YsnTPcSfWQ).
+General discussion happens most frequently on the [NEAR discord](https://discord.com/invite/zfhfRpaM4m).
-Other discussions can be found on the [Celestia forum](https://forum.celestia.org).
+Other discussions can be found on the [NEAR Governance Forum](https://gov.near.org/).

 <!-- ## Contributing